matthewvannicola/premortem-ai/docs/api_reference.md

 ## 6. Post /analysis/score

-Computes likelyhood, impact, and severity for each risk
+Computes likelihood, impact, and severity for each risk

 ### Request: